Updated: May 13, 2016

 12. Integrate your blog with social media.

 Your blog is your social media hub.
 If you’re using WordPress to blog, you can use social media plugins.
-I use Sociable on many of my blogs.
 Try several plugins, until you find one which works for you.
 If you’re using the Typepad platform, Typepad adds social media links automatically.

 13. Consider writing for other blogs.